 I once had a female co-worker.
 She too was an unstable human being.
 The definition of friendship to her meant that she would ask me for things like money, finish her paper work on the job because she did not want to do it, or to see her clients when she did not feel like seeing them.
 When I did not give her what she wanted, she would get mad, and talk to me any kind of way.
 The relationship I had with her was mentally exhausting.
 She wanted us to hang out more and be friends.
 But I couldn’t.
 Dealing with her was hard.
 Her sense of normalcy was not my sense of normalcy.

 I decided to walk away.
 I harbor no harsh feelings toward her, but that does not mean that I have to go over her house every weekend and allow her to treat me in the same fashion as before.
 Forgiveness and reconciliation does not always go hand and hand.
 You forgiving someone does not mean that they are going to change the way they are or do anything different.
-So if you know this, then you have to know that it is best to step away from destructive people.
-Because if you don’t they will continue to bring you down with them, and they will hinder your progress.
+And really when you forgive people it is for your own benefit not theirs (see my blog here for more on that topic).

 It may be those same people that are keeping you from your future.
 That is why it is best to realize who you must move on from and who you can help.
 Not every body is going to accept your help and not everyone is going to change because you’ve helped them.
 I have come to learn that you have to know when to let go and letting go does not equal unforgiveness.
 If you know that you did the Christian thing and the person is still bringing you down, then let go.
 That is not being mean or unforgiving, that is being smart.